Key Takeaways

 Once legal agreements are in place, the medical process begins.
 This involves several key steps:

-- Fertility Treatments: The intended parents or donors undergo fertility treatments to retrieve eggs and sperm, which are then used to create embryos through in vitro fertilization (IVF).
+- Fertility Treatments: The intended parents or donors undergo fertility treatments to retrieve eggs and sperm, which are then used to create embryos through in vitro fertilization (IVF)Procedure where eggs are fertilized by sperm in a lab to create embryos for transfer..

 - Pregnancy Monitoring: Throughout the pregnancy, the surrogate undergoes regular check-ups to monitor her health and the baby’s development.